cuga-rajal/supercar_plus/README.md

 *Sit adjust provided with touch menu*

 The passenger sit scripts allow passengers to touch the vehicle to adjust their position.
+Sit scripts remember adjustments made and automatically reapply the adjustments on future sits by the same avatar.

 *Options for Driver Sits*

 If there is exactly one animation placed in the Contents, the driver will play the animation when the driver sits.
 A sit script is not needed for the driver.

-Optionally, the Sit w/Animation 2.0 script can be placed in the root prim to allow the driver to touch the vehicle and adjust their position.
+Optionally, the Sit w/Animation 2.1 script can be placed in the root prim to allow the driver to touch the vehicle and adjust their position.

 If there is more than one animation in the Contents, the car script will not play a